Skip to main content

 note

-The Messages information can be defined for all Job Types, except Restricted Mode.
+Messages can be defined for all job types except Restricted Mode.

 In the Spool Files frame:

-To edit the values of the grid, the user must press the edit button besides the row to update the fields.
-To add a value press the green plus icon button at the bottom of the grid.
-To delete press the red trash icon next to the corresponding row.
+To edit a row, select the edit button next to it.
+To add a value, select the green plus icon at the bottom of the grid.
+To delete a row, select the red trash icon next to it.

 Spool File Grid: Spool File Grid Information

-• File Name: Defines the name of the file that contains the output from the job.
+• File Name: The name of the file containing job output

-• Total Copies: Defines the number of spool file copies to create.
+• Total Copies: The number of spool file copies to create

-• Hold: Determines whether to print the spool file.
+• Hold: Whether to hold the spool file before printing

-• Save: Determines whether to save the spool file after it is printed.
+• Save: Whether to save the spool file after printing

 Spool File Dialog: Spool File Dialog Information